gpkash/5eOSRD/Gamemastering/Crafting/_homebrew/Herbalism Kit/Using Herbalism Kit.md

 | 81-90      | [[Gashglue]]                                     |
 | 91-100     | [[Woundbind Poultice]]                           |

-### Uncommon Recipes (DC 12)
+### Uncommon Recipes
-Creation of these items requires the ingredients listed and 24 hours of work.
+Creation of these items requires the ingredients listed and 1 hour of work.
 After deducting the costs of the ingredient(s), a recipe costs 100gp.
 The product is worth 200gp.

 | Roll Range | Item                                                                                                      |
 |:----------:| --------------------------------------------------------------------------------------------------------- |